mchesler613/python_adventures/python_logging.md

 We then register the `FileHandler` object with the child logger, via `addHandler()`.

 Notice that we don't have to explicitly format the log record in the above example.
-This is because a _default_ `Formatter` object does not format the message at all.
+This is because there is a _default_ `Formatter` object associated with the `FileHandler`which does not format the message at all.
 If all we want is to log the raw message as it is, we can skip creating a custom `Formatter` object.

 >[Formatter Objects](https://docs.python.org/3/library/logging.html#formatter-objects)